Juhl: Nobility

 There is a noble family attested to in Danish history from the 1200s AD, whose name is usually spelled "Juel" (occasionally "Iuel", a holdover of the times before the widespread adoption of the letter 'J').
 However, different people adopted the name "Juhl" (or its variants) at different times and for different reasons, and it is unclear if any of the Danish Juhl lines (or Iuel, etc.) of today have continuity this far back.

 Distribution by country

 Approximately 15,000 people in the world bear the name "Juhl" or one of its variants.
 Almost all of them live in Scandinavia, Northern Germany, or the United States.

 Denmark

 The bulk of the Danish Juhls live in Southern Jutland.
 "Juhl" is the 93rd most common surname in the country—and the 30th most-common non-patronym-based surname.
 "Juul" is the 107th most-common name overall and 40th when excluding patronyms.
 "Juel" is the 793rd most-common surname.

 United States

 Heavy Danish immigration to the United States, from the 1850s through the 1920s, is responsible for so many Juhls living in the United States today.
 Juhls going to the United States primarily settled in the U.S. state of Iowa.
-As a result, "Juhl" is one of 10,000 most-common names in the United States, and one of the 70 most-common names in Iowa.
+As a result, "Juhl" is one of 10,000 most-common names in the United States,.

-Some Juhls who settled in the United States kept the pronunciation intact by changing the name to "Yule".
-This was evidently much more common for the more-foreign-seeming "Juul" surname, which is significantly less-common in the United States relative to "Juhl" (1:5) than the ratio in Denmark (nearly 1:1).
-A small number may have changed their names to "Jewell", as was common among foreigners with names unusual to the American ear.